Real-dev-byte/Crawler-Extractor/README.md

 - Complete and latest updated information regarding a product like title, description, skuId, latest offer price and latest ratings.
 - For a particular skuId we would make entry only once in product_tbl.
 ### product_status:
-- Snapshots of product variable details like price and ratings. product_id column is a foreign key referencing to primary key of product table.
+- Snapshots of product variable details like price and ratings whenever a url is crawled.
+- product_id column is a foreign key referencing to primary key of product table.
 -  This was required for getting product details before a particular timestamp.

 _Note: producttbl and product_status has one to many bidirectional relationship_